diogro/expressionVariance-manuscript/main.md

 First, while the universal heterochromatin state positively correlates with cross-tissue gene expression variance, the tissue-specific heterochromatin states are inversely correlated with the tissue-level gene expression variance [KG supp fig 2].
 Heterochromatin states in a given cell type should show reduced variance because there should be drastically reduced gene expression overall, as we see in the inverse correlation of heterochromatin states with mean gene expression [KG supp fig 2].
 The reason for a universal heterochromatin state showing a positive association with gene expression variance remains to be determined.
-The universal promoter chromatin state is inversely associated with gene expression variance, in line with our result that genes that are ubiquitously expressed and involved in houskeeping functions are enriched in the low variance genes.
+The universal promoter chromatin state is inversely associated with gene expression variance, in line with our result that genes that are ubiquitously expressed and involved in housekeeping functions are enriched in the low variance genes.
 However, interestingly in both adipose and liver tissues, the tissue-specific promoter state is positively correlated with the tissue-level gene expression variance [KG supp fig 2].
 This could be reflective of the necessity for rapid environmental responses at key expressed genes in these metabolic tissues [ref?].
-Taken together, XX.
+Taken together, XX...
-(look more closely at the Alemu paper supplement to see if they show similar results - I don't think they do a great job comparing the tissue patterns in their results/dicussion?)
+__(look more closely at the Alemu paper supplement to see if they show similar results - I don't think they do a great job comparing the tissue patterns in their results/dicussion?)__

 We ask whether the associations seen between a given tissue's gene expression variance and its corresponding chromatin state is specific to that tissue by comparing the tissue-level expression variance to the universal and other tissue chromatin states [KG supp fig 3].